Mregussek/MAREngine-docs/references/classes-ecs/entity.rst

 .. attention::

     By default every entity should have its :ref:`TagComponent<class_TagComponent>` and :ref:`TransformComponent<class_TransformComponent>`!
 So there is no need to check if
     Entity has those components attached!
-Luck of them is considered as a huge error!
+A lack of them is considered a huge error!

 Entity has two friend classes: